phaserjs/phaser-ce/README.md

 Phaser CE is a fast, free, and fun open source HTML5 game framework.
 It uses a custom build of [Pixi.js](https://github.com/GoodBoyDigital/pixi.js/) for WebGL and Canvas rendering, and supports desktop and mobile web browsers.
 Games can be compiled to iOS, Android and native desktop apps via 3rd party tools.
 You can use JavaScript or TypeScript for development.

-Phaser v2 was built and maintained by [Photon Storm](http://www.photonstorm.com) and turned over to the community (as Phaser CE) in November 2016.
+Phaser CE is based on Phaser v2.6.2 by [Photon Storm](http://www.photonstorm.com).
 [Phaser v3](http://phaser.io/phaser3) and [Phaser v4](https://github.com/phaserjs/phaser4) are in active development.

 The [current Phaser CE release is 2.16.1](https://github.com/photonstorm/phaser-ce/releases/tag/v2.16.1).